 Since its initial discovery centuries ago, coffee enthusiasts have been looking for new and exciting ways to make the world’s favourite hot drink even better!
 And where better to start than with the perfect brewing method?

-Whether you're a potential franchisee seeking a coffee shop for sale or are just a coffee-lover who wants to make a great brew at home, there are several ways to make your signature cup – we take a look at some of the top ways.
+Whether you're looking to invest in a coffee franchise or are just a coffee-lover who wants to make a great brew at home, there are several ways to make your signature cup – we take a look at some of the top ways.

 1. The Drip Method